Skip to main content

 Claude Desktop is the right environment for chat-style account inspection.
 Claude Code is the right environment for NinjaScript work.
 The CLI can edit local files and call CrossTrade MCP tools in the same conversation, which makes the compile loop converge fast.

-Why Claude Code is useful for NinjaScript
+Why Claude Code for NinjaScript

 Claude Code can read and write local files, run shell commands, and call MCP tools in one session.
 That combination is what turns a brittle "paste compile errors back to the chat" workflow into a real compile loop.
 CrossTrade MCP adds the part Claude Code cannot do on its own: it lets the agent look at your actual NT8 install instead of guessing.